howard-community-college/ENES247_TRUC/lab1-mux/README.md

 *Why is there so much verilog code using old forms of the always command on the internet?*

 The always @* can not reference a clock.
 There is no clock in our circuit.
 It is combinational logic.
 One can tell it is combinational logic by looking at the = sign in the begin/end code.
-This means that it is executed in sequence .. at near the speed of light.
+This means that it is executed in sequence .. at near the speed of light. **This should be the answer**

 *reg stands for what?* **register**